 Author’s Note: I would like to thank this brave officer and their spouse for sharing this article.
-I know it was not easy to lay out their lives as they did.
-If they can help one officer to get help, the mission was accomplished.
+I know it was not easy for them to lay out their lives as they did.
+If they can help one officer or first responder get help, the mission was accomplished.
 I encourage all who read this article to please share it with an officer or other first responder you may know.
 You may be saving a life.

 I can’t un-see what I have seen